-The applicant must possess the baccalaureate degree and should as an undergraduate have completed a minimum of 18 upper-division semester hours in History.
-Applicants should have a GPA of not less than 2.75 (based on 4.0 scale) in all their undergraduate history courses or have attained an acceptable score on the General Test of the GRE or an equivalent score in other nationally recognized tests.
-In the event that significant gaps occur in the student's undergraduate program, additional undergraduate history courses may be specified by the mentor.
+The applicant must possess the baccalaureate degree and should have completed 18 undergraduate credits in History.
+Applicants should have a GPA of not less than 2.75 (based on 4.0 scale) in their undergraduate program or have attained an acceptable score on the General Test of the GRE or an equivalent score in other nationally recognized tests.